-The bus is a main mode of transportation in Baltimore.
+The bus is the main mode of transportation in Baltimore.
 Thousands of riders rely on the BaltimoreLink, LocalLink, and other Maryland Transit Administration (MTA) vehicles every day.
-While public and private bus systems are safe for passengers for the most part, accidents happen.
+While public and private bus systems are safe for passengers, for the most part, accidents happen.
 When bus drivers make mistakes, other drivers drive carelessly, or the roadway has a defect that causes a bus accident, victims might qualify for financial compensation.

 Who Is at Fault for Your Bus Accident in Baltimore?

 After being involved in a bus accident, you might not know who is responsible for paying for your medical bills and other damages.
-Maryland is a “fault” insurance state, meaning you must prove another party’s fault to seek recovery though that person’s insurer.
+Maryland is a “fault” insurance state, meaning you must prove another party’s fault to seek recovery through that person’s insurer.
 Proving fault can be as simple as video footage that shows the bus driver texting and driving at the time of the accident, or it can be a more complex matter requiring a full investigation.
 Each bus accident case is unique and requires a personalized legal strategy.
 Potential parties that could be legally responsible for your bus accident could be:

 - Bus company.
 Accidents involving private buses, such as party buses, taxi buses, or school buses will often come down to company liability.
 It is the bus company’s duty to make sure all passengers are reasonably safe.
 This includes maintaining fleet vehicles, repairing broken parts, and adequately training drivers.
 A breach of duty in any capacity, contributing to a crash, could result in a lawsuit against the private company.